Helping You Avoid Life-Changing Penalties For Drug Crimes

 Start Building Your Defense – Call Today

 The sooner we evaluate your case, the better.
 Steven Frey will work hard for your best possible outcome against federal charges.
-Connect with our office by calling 770-676-1431.
-Or, send us an email to schedule your consultation.
+Connect with The Frey Law Firm by calling 770-676-1431 or sending an email to schedule your consultation.